Staff at King’s Health Partners who require funding support

 - Discuss your application with your line manager to ensure their support before you apply

-- Complete the Mind and Body e-learning resource on the Learning Hub.
-Register for access to the Learning Hub.
+- Register for access to the Learning Hub.
 Once you have registered, complete the Mind and Body e-learning resource.
 Please note your certificate of completion will need to be submitted as part of your application

 What happens next?